 A young sailor leaves his ship during a port call in Italy and meets a girl.
-She’s beautiful and seductive, far and away, the most alluring woman he’s ever met.
+She’s beautiful and seductive, by far the most alluring woman he’s ever met.
 And she wants him.
 But he’s entered a land of ancient city-states, morto e sepolto… the dead and gone.
 Remnants of forgotten and abandoned houses and estates sprinkle the countryside.
 Once thriving and vital, now no one lives in them, and the keening of the winds through the ruins is their only sound.
 Even for towns and cities that live, in almost all, there is a legend sometimes distorted far from its origin of a casa stregata… a haunted house.
 Some are deathly still, lonely cenotaphs, mere empty markers of a tragic past.
 Others contain souls that sleep awhile and awake… hungry.

 “Well, that story just gave me a lovely chill up the back of my neck.
 Haha.
 Perfect.” –Dan Syes

 “If you haven’t read it, here’s another great story by Dennis Lowery.
 I love it.” –Sarah Odendahl

 “Wow!
 A spooky but awesome provenance…” –Fay Handstock

 “As with all of your stories Dennis Lowery, once I started reading it, I couldn’t put it down til I finished.” –Regina Dollar Castleberry